 2. Make Your Own Scrapbook Kits

 If you’re looking to save money and inspire yourself, then making DIY scrapbook kits is definitely something to consider.
-I remember back in the day buying monthly kit club subscriptions (side note: we’re not even going to get into how many of those kits still exist), but my handmade kits have been used and loved to the point being nothing more than scraps.
+I remember back in the day buying monthly kit club subscriptions (side note: we’re not even going to get into how many of those kits still exist), but my handmade kits have been used and loved to the point of being nothing more than scraps.

-And when I went to a crop a few years ago, it was so easily to just grab a few and go.
+And when I went to a crop a few years ago, it was so easy to just grab a few and go.
 Since I had put them together entirely on my own, I could be confident that I would have everything I might need.

 I have a very specific formula that I use for putting together scrapbook kits using supplies that I already have and I even included free printable instructions, so you’re definitely going to want to check it out.

 3. Use Printed Journaling if You’re Not Crazy About Your Handwriting

 Alright, y’all!
 Confession time.
 I hate my handwriting.
 Everyone else loves it, but for whatever reason (and quite possibly just because I’m a bit of a perfectionist), it drives me crazy.
 I totally go out of my way to avoid writing on my pages and projects.